schochastics/signnet/cran-comments.md

-# Update from 0.6.0 to 0.7.0
+# Minor update from 0.7.0 to 0.7.1

-added some new functions
+fixed some bugs in various functions

 ## Test environments
 * ubuntu 20.04, R 4.0.2
 * win-builder (devel and release)

+# Update from 0.6.0 to 0.7.0

+added some new functions

 # Update from 0.5.3 to 0.6.0